SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 ## Security Issues

-*The inherent risks within networks such as the Internet, hacking, viruses, trojans, worms and denial of service attacks.
+*The inherent risks within networks such as the Internet, cracking, viruses, trojans, worms and denial of service attacks.
 The role of the Firewall and the problems it can bring.*

 ## Current and Future Issues